-Our Board has three members: a chair, a deputy chair, and a chief electoral officer.
-The chief electoral officer is also our chief executive.
+The Electoral Commission is governed by a board of three members: a part-time chair, a part-time deputy chair and a full-time chief electoral officer, who is also the chief executive.

 What the Board does